Hindi Diwas is celebrated on the 14th of September every year

-Furthermore, this day also marks the birth anniversary of Beohar Rajendra Simha, an acclaimed Indian Scholar, Hindi Stalwart, and littérateur.
+Furthermore, this day also marks the birth anniversary of Beohar Rajendra Simha.
+He was an acclaimed Indian Scholar, Hindi Stalwart, and littérateur.
 He made a significant contribution to adopting Hindi as the official language of the country.

-World Hindi Day or Vishwa Hindi Diwas is celebrated across the world on January 10th of every year to mark the first World Hindi Conference that was held in 1975.
+People celebrate World Hindi Day or Vishwa Hindi Diwas across the world on January 10th of every year.
+The day marks the first World Hindi Conference that was held in 1975.
 The day promotes the use of the Hindi language.

-On January 10, 2006, Vishwa Hindi Diwas was celebrated for the first time across the globe.
+People celebrated Vishwa Hindi Diwas for the first time on January 10, 2006, across the globe.

 - Hindi is the third most spoken language in the world as there are about 615 million native Hindi speakers in the world.

-- Hindi is spoken in many other countries of the world like Pakistan, Trinidad, Surinam, Mauritius, Singapore, New Zealand, South Africa, Nepal, and other countries.
+- Hindi is spoken in many other countries of the world.
+Some countries include Pakistan, Trinidad, Surinam, Mauritius, New Zealand, South Africa, Nepal and many more.

 - The Hindi language is a descendant of the Sanskrit language, an ancient language of India